geekywrites/datascience/README.md

-This repository is a compilation of resources needed to learn Datascience.
+This repository is a compilation of all the resources needed to learn Data Science.

-This repository is divided into Four main Parts.
+It's divided into 4 main parts.

 Part 1:- [Roadmap]